RECAP DAVA Hawaii Lung 2026 — top KOL voices, trial buzz & every conference slide, decoded View Full Coverage →

 5 Reasons Every Oncology MSL Should Rely on KOL Pulse

-Veeva Link markets “real-time intelligence on key people — scientific, digital, and community leaders,” and Larvol offers “real-time reactions on data releases from over 5,000 verified oncologists on X.” Both are genuinely good at what they were built for: curated, comprehensive KOL and competitive-intelligence databases.
-But the MSL’s world has changed.
-Physicians increasingly answer their own clinical questions inside AI tools, and the deciding factor is no longer who has the data — it’s whose data your AI workflow can reach and act on.
-That’s the gap KOL Pulse fills.
+Veeva Link markets “real-time intelligence on key people,” and Larvol offers “real-time reactions from 5,000+ verified oncologists on X.” Both are good curated databases.
+But the deciding factor in 2026 is no longer who has the data — it’s whose data your AI workflow can reach and act on.
+Here are five reasons oncology MSLs rely on KOL Pulse.

-1. Real-time ASCO (and every congress) updates — built to drop into your AI workflow
+1. Real-time ASCO (and every congress) updates — built for your AI workflow

-vs. Veeva / Larvol: Larvol’s conference coverage and Veeva’s real-time alerts are strong, but the output lands inside their platform or a curated recap.
-KOL Pulse’s congress intelligence is published as an AI-native, machine-readable page — so you can paste it into Claude or NotebookLM for grounded prep, and answer engines can cite it.
+vs. Veeva / Larvol: Larvol’s recaps and Veeva’s alerts land inside their platform or a curated PDF.
+KOL Pulse’s congress intelligence is machine-readable, so your AI tools can use it and answer engines can cite it.

 2. AI-native clinical trial profiles

-Every major readout gets a KOL Pulse trial profile: the data, the KOL sentiment, the slide text, the regulatory status, and the top voices — one page, structured with answer capsules and schema so it works as a clean “context object” for any AI tool.
+Every major readout gets a trial profile: the data, the KOL sentiment, the slide text, the regulatory status, and the top voices — one page, structured with answer capsules and schema so it works as a clean “context object” for any AI tool.
+Drop the URL into ChatGPT and ask “summarize the KOL sentiment and name the top five voices,” and you get a grounded answer from the page, not a hallucination from training data.

-vs. Veeva / Larvol: Veeva’s strength is the Key People profile (3M+ experts across publications, trials, congresses, payments, and social), and Larvol’s is oncology drug/CI intelligence.
-Both are people- or competitor-centric and live behind a login.
-KOL Pulse’s trial-centric, sentiment-rich profiles are designed from the ground up to be read — and cited — by AI.
+vs. Veeva / Larvol: Veeva is people-centric and Larvol is drug/CI-centric, both behind a login.
+KOL Pulse’s trial-centric, sentiment-rich profiles are built from the ground up to be read — and cited — by AI.

-3. Smaller-meeting summaries — the conversations the big platforms don’t prioritize
+3. Smaller-meeting summaries — the conversations the big platforms miss

 The major congresses are covered by everyone.
-The edge is in the long tail: regional symposia, satellite sessions, tumor-board debates, X journal clubs, and KOL podcasts.
-KOL Pulse summarizes these smaller, high-signal moments where practice-changing opinions often form first.
-Check out the important coverage of #EHA26 or #ESMOBreast26
+The edge is in the long tail: regional symposia, satellite sessions, tumor-board debates, X journal clubs, and KOL podcasts like Oncology Brothers and Uromigos.
+KOL Pulse summarizes these smaller, high-signal moments — often where practice-changing opinions form first, weeks before they reach a formal review.

-vs. Veeva / Larvol: their curated databases and conference planners index the formal record and the big meetings exceptionally well.
-The informal, fast-moving layer where digital opinion leaders actually shape practice is harder to systematize — and it’s exactly where KOL Pulse focuses.
+vs. Veeva / Larvol: Curated databases index the formal record and the big meetings exceptionally well; the informal, fast-moving layer where digital opinion leaders shape practice is exactly where KOL Pulse focuses.

 4. Network mapping — when a KOL talks, who actually listens?

 Influence isn’t a title or a profile score.
 KOL Pulse maps the amplification network: when a given oncologist posts, who reacts, quotes, and spreads it — which peers, institutions, and patient advocates.
-That shows an MSL who the real nodes are and how an idea will travel through the community.
+That tells an MSL who the real nodes are, who is rising, and how an idea will travel through the community — the difference between “who is influential” and “who is listening when they speak.”

-5. Open and AI-native — why a closed system limits your AI outcomes
+5. Open and AI-native — why a closed system caps your AI

 KOL Pulse vs. Veeva Link vs. Larvol — for an oncology MSL